keidi-svg/portfolio/README.md

 # project stil in development and will be updated with more features
--Change language option;
+-Change language option

--Projects and about update;
+-Projects and about update

 -Visual option

 -Better layout

 # portfolio